 how weird that ending was.

-- The Curse of Monkey Island - (Defeated Twice *****)
+- The Curse of Monkey Island - (Defeated Thrice *****)

-- Escape from Monkey Island - (Defeated Twice ***)
+- Escape from Monkey Island - (Defeated Thrice ***)

 Not bad, but the Monkey Combat was boring and the ending was rushed